-If you want to feel confident in your appearance, call our Denver plastic surgery office today at 303-744-2300.
+If you want to feel confident in your appearance, call our Denver facial plastic surgery office today at 303-744-2300.
 Our experienced surgeons will talk through your options and address any of your concerns.
-Otoplasties can be performed at either of our Lone Tree or Denver, CO locations, which makes the procedure that much more convenient for patients.
+Ear pinning surgery can be performed at either of our Lone Tree or Denver, CO locations, which makes the procedure that much more convenient for patients.

 What is Otoplasty?